nalply/steps/doc/About.md

 ### Examples (assuming `server.include: views actions models`)

-- `steps.Logger` the first logger, uses the index() function in `lib/steps/Logger.js`.
+- `steps.logger` the first logger, uses the index() function in `lib/steps/logger.js`.
-- `steps.Logger;detailed` the detailed logger additionally to the first one, also uses the index() function in `lib/steps/Logger.js`.
+- `steps.logger.detailed` the detailed logger additionally to the first one, also uses the index() function in `lib/steps/logger.js`.

 ### Usage

 Because all steps are uniquely identifiable, even two steps of same class (with version), it is possible to give them centralized configuration.
-Let's say we have two Loggers: `steps.Logger` and `steps.Logger;detailed`, then we can have the configuration:
+Let's say we have two Loggers: `steps.logger` and `steps.logger.detailed`, then we can have the configuration:

-    steps.Logger:
+    steps.logger:
       format: short
-    steps.Logger;detailed:
+    steps.logger.detailed:
       format: dev
       immediate: true